GSA/open-gsa-redesign/_apidocs/sam-entity-extracts-api.md

 4. **Exclusions Public Data Package:**
    * This extract all active exclusions in SAM as a comma-separated value (CSV) file.
    * The Exclusions extract is a daily file, published 7 days per week.
-   * End user needs to create system account with public access roles and procure an API_KEY to access these extracts.
+   * End user needs to create an account in beta.SAM.gov and procure an API_KEY to access these extracts.
    * File Name: SAM_Exclusions_Public_Extract_YYDDD.ZIP (Julian Date)<br />
    		* April 16, 2019 is the 106th day of 2019.
 Therefore, the Exclusions extract for April 16, 2019 would be SAM_Exclusions_Public_Extract_19106.ZIP.